 You’ll have to choose the right influencers and communicate effectively for influencer campaigns to be successful.
 They need to maintain their personal style and be trusted to make content that appears authentic to their followers.

 Lighten up.
 Spend fifteen minutes watching videos on TikTok and you’ll see just how zany, off-(or on-) beat and quirky the content can get.
 This is a space where people can cut loose and dance like nobody’s watching, even if they totally are.
 When in Rome, dance as the Romans do.
 Show your brand’s lighter side and produce content with a personal and creative flair.

 Engage, engage.
-Engagement is a golden rule in any social media campaign, but it’s even more important on TikTok, where the user base is so small but fervent.
+Engagement is a golden rule in any social media campaign, but it’s even more important in TikTok advertising, where the user base is so small but fervent.
 Engage with people as much as you can: respond to those who rise up to your hashtag challenges, and participate in other people’s challenges yourself.
-Engage in duets with fellow users or other even other brands.
+Engage in duets with fellow users or even other brands.

-Although the app is still in its early growth stages, TikTok is now running app ads targeting potential Facebook advertisers.
+Although the app is still in its early growth stages, TikTok app ads are now targeting potential Facebook advertisers.
 It appears now is the perfect opportunity for your brand to jump in and be noticed, while there are relatively few competing brands vying for attention.

 As with any social media platform, paid ads offer a cost-effective way to get users to notice you–provided you release ad content that fits with the community’s tastes.